Fusion bonded epoxy coating

 Fusion bonded epoxy coating, also known as fusion-bond epoxy powder coating and commonly referred to as FBE coating, is an epoxy-based powder coating that is widely used to protect steel pipe used in pipeline construction from corrosion.
 It is also commonly used to protect reinforcing bars (though being phased out as of 2005) and on a wide variety of piping connections, valves etc. FBE coatings are thermoset polymer coatings.
 They come under the category of protective coatings in paints and coating nomenclature.
 The name fusion-bond epoxy is due to resigning cross-link and the application method, which is different from a conventional paint.
 In 2020 the market size was quoted at 12 billion dollars.

 The resin and hardener components in the dry powder FBE stock remain unreacted at normal storage conditions.
 At typical coating application temperatures, usually in the range of 180 to 250 C, the contents of the powder melt and transform to a liquid form.
 The liquid FBE film wets and flows onto the steel surface on which it is applied, and soon becomes a solid coating by chemical cross-linking, assisted by heat.
-This process is known as “fusion bonding”.
+This process is known as "fusion bonding".
 The chemical cross-linking reaction taking place in this case is irreversible.
 Once the curing takes place, the coating cannot be returned to its original form by any means.
-Application of further heating will not “melt” the coating and thus it is known as a “thermoset” coating.
+Application of further heating will not "melt" the coating and thus it is known as a "thermoset" coating.

 History

-Since their introduction as a protective coating in early 1960s, FBE coating formulations had gone through vast improvements and developments.
-Today, various types of FBE coatings, which are tailor-made to meet various requirements are available.
-FBEs are available as stand-alone coatings as well as a part in multi-layers.
-FBE coatings with different properties are available to suit coating application on the main body of pipe, internal surfaces, girth welds as well as on fittings.
+Since their introduction as a protective coating in early 1960s, FBE coating formulations have gone through vast improvements and developments.
+Today, various types of FBE coatings, tailor-made to meet various requirements, are available.
+FBEs are available as stand-alone coatings and as a part of multi-layer coatings.